avaxman/INFOMGP-Practical1/README.md

 1. Collision detection, as explained above.
 <br />
-2. A function `initStaticProperties` computes the original COM and the inverse inertia tensor for each original MESH files, and is called by the `Mesh` constructor. you do not need the COM it computes; the constructor translates the object (`origV` coordinates) to the origin, so it always has $COM=\left(0,0,0\right)$.
+2. A function `initStaticProperties` computes the original COM and the inverse inertia tensor for each original MESH files, and is called by the `Mesh` constructor.
+You do not need the COM it computes; the constructor translates the object (`origV` coordinates) to the origin, so it always has $COM=\left(0,0,0\right)$.
 The constructor also initializes `currV` as a translation and rotation of `origV` to fit the prescribed values from the scene file.

 The inverse inertia tensor you get from `initStaticProperties` is **not after applying the orientation, not even that in the scene file**.
 That is, what you get is the inverse inertia tensor of ``origV`` around its COM.
 You will have to compute the inverse inertia tensor for a given `currV`, according to the its current orientation, and it is always then around the COM of the moving object.
 See Lecture 3 for how to do that efficiently, and be careful to apply the correct rotation!

 ##Submission

 The entire code of the practical has to be submitted in a zip file to the lecturer by E-mail.
-The deadline is **4/Mar/2021 09:00AM**.
+The deadline is **8/Mar/2022 09:00AM**.
 Students who have not submitted the practical by that time **will not be checked** in the session.

 The practical must be done **in pairs**.
 Doing it alone requires a-priori permission.
 Any other combination (more than 2 people, or any number not in $\mathbb{N}$) is not allowed.